brunorijsman/rift-python/doc/disaggregation-feature-guide.md

-# The state of the art before RIFT

-## Aggregation before RIFT
+# Aggregation

 Aggregation is a concept that has existed in routing protocols since the dawn of time.
 If you have some specific routes, say 10.1.0.0/16, 10.2.0.0/16, and 10.3.0.0/16 that all point to the same next-hop then you can replace those routes with a single less specific route, in this case 10.0.0.0/8.
 That less specific route is called an aggregate route.
-The process of replacing several specific routes with single aggregate route is called aggreation.
+The process of replacing several specific routes with single aggregate route is called aggregation.
 The most extreme case of aggregation is replacing all routes in the route table with a default route 0.0.0.0/0 (or ::0/0 in the case of IPv6).